Augmented Reality is becoming a standard in online retail, with virtual try-on driving higher engagement and buyer confidence.

 Benefits of Virtual Try-On

-There are several favorable effects that try-on ensure to users and business owners:
+There are several favorable effects that try-on ensures for users and business owners:

-- it gives a competitive advantage on the market;
+- It gives a competitive advantage in the market;

 - sometimes it facilitates up-sales and cross-sales, giving the opportunity to try on various products simultaneously (f.e., eye-shadow, lipstick, and eyeliner to find out whether they match or not).